berndporr/kiss-fft/README.md

 Code definitions for 1d complex FFTs are in kiss_fft.c.

+## Unit tests
+Run `make testall` which compares the kiss with fftw3 and does testing in python.

 ## Advanced topics

 You can do other cool stuff with the extras you'll find in `tools/`

 * multi-dimensional FFTs
 * real-optimized FFTs (returns the positive half-spectrum: (nfft/2+1) complex frequency bins)
-* fast convolution FIR filtering (not available for fixed point)
+* fast convolution filtering (not available for fixed point)
 * spectrum image creation

 The core fft and most `tools/` code can be compiled using float, double,